kearutherford/BerkeleyForestsAnalytics/README.md

 transect length).
-See “Background information for surface and ground fuel load calculations: Slope-corrected transect length” and “Background information for further data summarization” below for further details on why and how estimes should be weighted by the line transect length.
+See “Background information for surface and ground fuel load calculations: Slope-corrected transect length” and “Background information for further data summarization” below for further details on why and how estimates should be weighted by the line transect length.

 ### Inputs